11SF/miniapp-example/README.md

 );
 ```

-In this sample project, we demonstrate how to use `initAuth` for user authentication before accessing the app.
+In this example project, we demonstrate how to use `initAuth` for user authentication before accessing the app.
 We have created an `/init` page to handle the various logic for initializing authentication before entering the main app page.

 Therefore, we need to set the Mini App Redirect URL to `https://<app-domain>/init` so that the Mini App webview opens this page first (which you might implement as a loading screen or splash screen).

 Once the `initAuth` process is successful, the system will redirect the user to the main page of the application with the `authorizationCode` received from `initAuth`.

-For more information on available JSBridge functions and specifications, please refer to the [Mini App JSBridge Documentation](https://ktbinnovation.atlassian.net/wiki/spaces/MA/pages/3498704972/JSBridge+Specifications).

 ### Easy Way to Deploy Your Mini App to Vercel